Load or generate a UVPSpec object containing delay power spectra

 • deltasq (bool, optional) – If True, plot dimensionless power spectra, Delta^2.
 This is ignored if delay=True.
 Default: False.

 • ax (matplotlib.axes, optional) – Use this to pass in an existing Axes object, which the power spectra will be added to.
-(Warning: Labels and legends will not be altered in this case, even if the existing plot has completely different axis labels etc.) If None, a new Axes object will be created.
+The smart title/legend behavior also applies when using a provided Axes unless title_legend=False.
+If None, a new Axes object will be created.
 Default: None.

 • component (str, optional) – Component of complex spectra to plot, options=[‘abs’, ‘real’, ‘imag’].
 Default: ‘real’.